-The next step is to put reasonable and realistic entry and exit points into your plan and only take these.
+The next step is to put reasonable and realistic entry and exit points in your plan and only take these.
 Don’t change the points after you take a trade.
-If you do, it will just swap you for the next upcoming trade and all you’ll be doing is loosening your trading plan.
+If you do, it will just spoil your upcoming trade and all you’ll be doing is losing your trading plan.
 Over time, your whole plan and portfolio will unravel if you keep on this path.

-Don’t ignore your feelings, it’s okay to be disappointed that you lose and feel successful when you win a trade.
+Don’t ignore your emotions, it’s okay to be disappointed that you lose and feel successful when you win a trade.

-The key to dealing with FOMO and so many other problems associated with trading is to be fully responsible to sticking to your trading plan and only taking what you expected to take.
-Stick to it and don’t let retracement, fast momentum or any other event change your plan.
+The key to dealing with FOMO and so many other problems associated with trading is to be fully responsible for sticking to your trading plan and only taking what you expected to take.
+Stick to it and don’t let retracement, fast momentum, or any other event change your plan.

-Even if there is a lot of chatter, never listen to any member of your trading community when they tell you-you should have stayed longer.
+Even if there is a lot of chatter, never listen to any member of your trading community when they tell you that you should have stayed longer.
 Opinions are fine when they’re productive, but there’s nothing to gain from critical hindsight.
 Sure it might have helped on the last trade but on the next trade, it could ruin you.

-Always remember – as long as you’re zeroed in on your trading plan, you’re doing the right thing.
+Always remember – as long as you’ve zeroed in on your trading plan, you’re doing the right thing.

 The5%ers let you trade the company’s capital, You get to take 50% of the profit, we cover the losses.
 Get your trading evaluated and become a Forex funded account trader.Get Your Forex Funded Trading Account